Mayoral candidates spar over transportation, convoy in CBC Ottawa's debate | CBC News

 Police and the convoy

-In one of the most pointed exchanges, Chiarelli raised concerns about the Ottawa Police Services Board's goal to hire a new chief by the end of the term and took aim at Sutcliffe's potential conflict of interest.
+In one of the most pointed exchanges, Chiarelli raised concerns about the Ottawa Police Services Board's goal to hire a new police chief by the end of the current council term and took aim at Sutcliffe's potential conflict of interest.

 Chiarelli and McKenney sent a joint letter asking the civilian police oversight body to investigate the potential conflict on Tuesday — Coun.
 Eli El-Chantiry, head of the police services board which will select a new police chief, is an honorary co-chair of Sutcliffe's campaign.